sajeeth1009/messaging-service/docs/email-templates.md

 ## Message Types
 Required message types for system messages:
 - **registration**: when a new account is created, this message will be sent to the used email address.
 This message should include link to email verification route including the token (see below).
+- **invitation**: this email is sent out when a user account was created by an admin.
+This message should include link to invite link route including the token (see below).
 - **verify-email**: if a user requests a new verification email, or in case the email address is changed in the application, this email will be sent out.
 Should also contain the specific link for email verification.
 - **password-reset**: after triggering the password reset workflow, this email-template will be used.
 Should contain link with url toward the password reset link resolver of the web-client, including the appropriate token (see below).
 - **verification-code**: After login, the user will receive this message, that should include the 6 digit numeric code prominently.